-This John Lewis-branded mini rangecooker is a Which?
-Best Buy winner and deservedly so.
-It’s the same width as all white appliances (washing machines, dishwashers etc), so all you need is a 60cm gap between the cabinets, a gas connection for the hob and a 5.3Kw electricity ring main for the ovens and grill.
+This John Lewis-branded mini range (or cooker as it is more commonly known) is the same width as all white appliances, so all you need is a 60cm gap between the cabinets, a gas connection for the hob and a 5.3Kw electricity ring main for the ovens and grill.

-Up top there are four very responsive gas burners and good quality cast iron pan holders.
-The fold-down glass lid is a nice touch, too, since it gives the whole package a clean look and also serves as extra worktop space when the hob isn’t being used.
+The four gas burners (including a 3,000w wok burner) are topped with good quality cast iron pan holders, while the fold-down glass lid gives the whole package a clean look while also serving as extra worktop space when the hob isn’t being used.